Wei2624/GPNAM/README.md

 """
 input_dim: the dimensions of input data
-problem: type of the model, 'classification' or 'regression'
+problem: type of the task, 'classification' or 'regression'
 """
 gpnam = GPNAM(input_dim, problem)
 gpnam.fit(X, y)